-Action Resource Implications Success Criteria Timescale Responsible person/report to Half termly analysis of data to Year Leader, during All SLT/SMT aware of Updated every CT to upload tracking data identify progress made by various management time to analyse progress and attainment of term Year Leader to create pupil groups pupil data. year groups, classes and progress report context groups relevant to their The year group to meet as a responsibilities DHT to produce Summary .
-Pupil progress meetings team and interrogate data, with a focus on vulnerable groups.
-Report to HT and DHT during SMT to provide update Review assessment system so that Time for Inclusion and Accuracy in measurement of Summer 2018 SLT it more accurately assesses Assessment leads to meet small steps of progress for our attainment and progress of SEND/ both within school and across more vulnerable pupils. vulnerable groups of pupils the network to develop Specialised PE Qualified PE coach All children receiving two hours From Spring term PPA Team Leader of PE a week from the PE 2018 PE Co-Ordinator coach as research shows the AHT for Foundation Subjects Assessment Lead impact it can make in terms of pupil progress.
-Assessment Lead PE training for all staff All staff feel more confident in l E training for all stair delivering PE and have an appropriate tool kit to support them.

-Interventions overhaul - look at reorganising the use of support staff to meet the needs of pupils across the school Deployment of support staff.
+Action Resource Implications Success Criteria Timescale Responsible person/report to Half termly analysis of data to identify progress made by various groups Pupil progress meetings Year Leader, during management time to analyse pupil data.
+The year group to meet as a team and interrogate data, with a focus on vulnerable All SLT/SMT aware of progress and attainment of year groups, classes and context groups relevant to their responsibilities Updated every term CT to upload tracking data Year Leader to create pupil progress report DHT to produce Summary. groups.
+Report to HT and DHT during SMT to provide update Review assessment system so that it more accurately assesses attainment and progress of SEND/ vulnerable groups of pupils Time for Inclusion and Assessment leads to meet both within school and across the network to develop Accuracy in measurement of small steps of progress for our more vulnerable pupils.
+Spring 2021 SLT Specialised PE Qualified PE coach All children in KS2 receiving PE from the PE coach as research shows the impact it can make in terms of pupil progress.
+Autumn 2021 PPA Team Leader PE Co-Ordinator Foundation Subject Leader Assessment Lead PE training for all staff All staff feel more confident in delivering PE and have an appropriate tool kit to support them.
+Interventions overhaul - look at reorganising the use of support staff to meet the needs of pupils across the school, taking into account falling numbers in EYFS and the impact of that as the years move through the school Deployment of support staff.
 Meeting staff/pupil ratios.
 Increased manpower if possible Support staff will have taken ownership of a particular intervention/area and support children across the school/ phase who would benefit.
-AFL is the main contributor in deciding on interventions and they happen at the point of learning rather than as a separate point of learning.
-Autumn 2018 DHT/Inclusion leader After School Clubs Support staff paid for additional hour after school Support staff deliver after school clubs for PP pupils, supporting acceleration and consolidation of reading, writing and maths skills individual to this group of children.
-Autumn 2018 AHT with responsibility for Pupil Premium
+AFL is the main contributor in deciding on interventions and they happen at the point of learning rather than as a separate point of learning. ongoing DHT/Inclusion leader After School Clubs Support staff paid for additional hour after school Support staff deliver after school clubs for PP pupils, supporting acceleration and consolidation of reading, writing and maths skills individual to this group of children. ongoing DHT with responsibility for Pupil Premium